getbase/base/readme.md

 * * *

 ## Support
-IE8+ and all other modern browsers
+IE8+ and all other modern browsers.
+Please, specify browsers you need to support in `package.json` according to [browserslist docs](https://github.com/ai/browserslist#queries).

 * * *